 20+ Best Things to Do on the Toronto Islands: A Local Guide

 Despite being just 15 minutes from downtown, most locals don’t realize the islands stretch over 800 acres!
-As someone who’s been coming here every summer since childhood, I’ve seen all the tourist traps and found the gems locals love.
+As someone who’s been coming here every year since childhood, I know all about the best things to do – and some hidden gems locals love!

-Whether you’re planning to picnic, paddle, or just wander, the Toronto Islands are one of the best ways to slow down and enjoy a different side of the city.
-It still amazes me that a place this outdoor oasis exists just across the harbour from downtown.
+Whether you’re planning to picnic, paddle, or just wander throughout the park, the Toronto Islands are one of the best ways to slow down and enjoy a different side of the city.
+It still amazes me that this outdoor oasis exists just minutes from downtown Toronto.

-Best Things to do on the Toronto Islands
+25 Best Things to do on Toronto Islands

 1. Ride the Ferry to the Islands